NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

 Batch size:
 #################################
 It is usually required to use a large global batch size, since it allows to average gradients over a larger number of training examples and smooth out outliers.
 The preferred batch size is between 512 and 2048.
 Standard GPUs have 12-32 gigabytes of memory, which does not allow you to place such huge batches on them.
-Therefore, it is suggested to use `accumulate_grad_batches parameter <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml#L173>`_ to artificially increase the size of the global batch and get the averaged gradient.
-As a local batch, it is not recommended to use a value greater than 32 (even if it fits on your GPU) because it can noticeably slow down the training speed.
+Therefore, it is suggested to use `accumulate_grad_batches <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml#L173>`_ parameter to artificially increase the size of the global batch and get the averaged gradient.
+As a local batch, it is not recommended to use a value greater than 32 (even if it fits your GPU) because it can noticeably slow down the training speed.
 Most likely this is caused by the overhead of transferring data from RAM to the GPU memory ???.

 Now we can plot our learning rate for CosineAnnealing schedule: